Box, Inc. (BOX) upgraded Issued by Wall Street Gurus

 Raymond James gave a rating of “Outperform” to BOX, setting the target price at $24 in the report published on May 28th of the current year.

-Volatility was left at 4.25%, however, over the last 30 days, the volatility rate increased by 6.37%, as shares surge +5.90% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -12.62% lower at present.
+Volatility was left at 4.41%, however, over the last 30 days, the volatility rate increased by 3.78%, as shares sank -0.51% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -15.26% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BOX starting from LEVIN DANIEL J, who sold 100,000 shares at the price of $20.23 back on Aug 28.
-After this action, LEVIN DANIEL J now owns 128,600 shares of Box, Inc., valued at $2,023,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BOX starting from Smith Dylan C, who sold 30,000 shares at the price of $18.86 back on Sep 10.
+After this action, Smith Dylan C now owns 1,188,817 shares of Box, Inc., valued at $565,800 using the latest closing price.

 Stock Fundamentals for BOX